 This course examines the basic principles of design, including balance, emphasis, proportion and rhythm.
 The art elements of line, space, texture and color are studied with special emphasis on how they relate to advertising layout and design and visual merchandising.
 This course is cross-listed with GRA-101.

 Fashion principles and procedures used in planning, selecting, pricing and selling fashion goods in retail stores, catalogs and on the Internet are studied.
 Merchandising systems, assortment plans and inventory control methods are analyzed.
 A field trip to New York City's market district is a possibility.
+Offered online and offered on campus only in Fall semester.

 Textile information pertinent to merchandising is included in this course.
 Analysis of fibers, yarns and weaves, fabric recognition, and a detailed study of natural and man-made materials are emphasized.
+Offered online and offered on campus only in Spring semester.

 This course seeks to instill in students a complete understanding of the influence of merchandise planning and purchasing on retail profit.
 Students analyze profit and loss statement and demonstrate a complete understanding of the factors that influence the retailer's financial performance.
+Offered online and offered on campus only in Fall semester.

 This course examines the basic elements and principles of design, including balance, emphasis, proportion and rhythm.
 Students are introduced to visual designing systems that guide the student through the application of computer graphics tools.
 The basic visual design elements of line, space, texture and color are creatively explored as students complete a series of projects that relate to advertising layout and design and visual merchandising.